History of Jackie Chan in Timeline

 Jackie Chan

-1980: Experimenting with elaborate stunt action sequences in films
+1980: Experimentation with elaborate stunt action sequences

-1982: Dragon Lord Pyramid Fight Scene
+1982: Dragon Lord film release

-In 1982, Jackie Chan's Dragon Lord featured a pyramid fight scene that holds the record for the most takes required for a single scene, with 2900 takes, and the final fight scene where he performs various stunts, including one where he does a backflip off a loft and falls to the lower ground.
+In 1982, Jackie Chan continued experimenting with elaborate stunt action sequences in films such as Dragon Lord, which featured a pyramid fight scene holding the record for the most takes required for a single scene, with 2900 takes.
+Dragon Lord also featured the final fight scene where he performs various stunts, including one where he does a backflip off a loft and falls to the lower ground.

 1983: Establishment of Jackie Chan Stunt Team

-1983: Official Formation of the Jackie Chan Stunt Team and Release of Project A
+1983: Official formation of the Jackie Chan Stunt Team and release of Project A

 In 1984, Jackie Chan's film Wheels on Meals (called Spartan X in Japan) spawned the hit beat 'em up arcade game Spartan X (released as Kung-Fu Master in Western markets).

-1985: Release of Police Story and Significant Injuries
+1985: Release of Police Story

-1985: Inspiration for Super Mario Bros
+1985: Inspiration for Super Mario Bros.

 1987: Inspiration for Street Fighter

-1988: Founding of the Jackie Chan Charitable Foundation
+1988: Founding of Jackie Chan Charitable Foundation

 In 1989, Jackie Chan performed at the Concert for Democracy in China in support of democratic movement during the 1989 Tiananmen Square protests.